asayer-io/asayer-nunit/README.md

     }
 }
 ```
-Note how `WebDriver` was replaced with the `IWebDriver` created by the `AsayerNUnitTest` superclass.
+Note how `WebDriver` was replaced with the `IWebDriver` created by the `AsayerWebDriver` superclass.

 ## Local Testing
 Local testing allows you to test your internal servers, in addition to public URLs, using Asayer's infrastucture without having to update your firewalls or proxies.